soc-ucsd/mixed-traffic/docs/smoothing_traffic_flow.md

 Plot for Simulation result:
 - Figure with color map indicating the relationship among the vehicle position and velocity and simulation time.
-- Figure with line plot indicating the trend of velocity for OVM model with simulation time.

 ```matlab